 Take 15-30 minutes per week to watch one video that you find on TED Talks, YouTube or do a Google video search on a specific topic that you might be interested in.
 After one year you have then received insights on at least 40 new subjects that might in-turn give you an interest for your future path.

-Join a class on iTunes U or YouTube from a free online training provider.
+Join a class from a free online training provider.
 When you find one check for references and reviews before you start.
 Then join a forum on LinkedIn and share/discuss your findings.
 If you have colleagues that are interested in the same areas you could discuss together and then share your findings and learnings.

 Ask your colleagues and subordinates for feedback.
 Don’t ask what you are doing well, but instead ask specific questions.
 If cultural differences make it difficult to ask subordinates, then ask your manager or maybe friends that know you well.
 See feedback as a gift, even if you don’t like what you receive – just say thank you!